CyberShadow/RABCDAsm/README.md

  * `rabcasm` - ABC assembler
  * `abcexport` - extracts ABC from SWF files
  * `abcreplace` - replaces ABC from SWF files
- * `swfdecompress` - deflates zlib-compressed SWF files
+ * `swfdecompress` - decompresses zlib-compressed SWF files

 `abcexport` and `abcreplace` are reimplementations of similar utilities from my [`swfutilsex`][swfutilsex] Java package, however these work faster as they